EurekaDAO/0-hello-world-ios/README.md

 ---

-# 📝 Make Edits
+## 📝 Make Edits

 🔏 You can also check out your smart contract `HelloWorld.cdc` in `flow/cadence/HelloWorld.cdc`.

-💼 Take a quick look at how your contract get deployed in `flow.json`.
+💼 Take a quick look at how your contract gets deployed in `flow.json`.

 📝 If you want to make frontend edits, open `index.js` in `pages/index.js`.

-# ⚔️ Side Quests
+## ⚔️ Side Quests

 > 🏃 Head to your next challenge [here](https://academy.ecdao.org/challenges/non-fungible-token).
 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!
 > 👉 Problems, questions, comments on the stack?
 Post them to the [💎 Emerald City Discord](https://discord.gg/emeraldcity).